STAT545-UBC-hw-2018-19/hw01-zeeva85/hw01_gapminder.md

 ![](hw01_gapminder_files/figure-markdown_github/unnamed-chunk-18-1.png)

-Australia has the smallest range of life expectancy from 1952 - 2007 and the smallest population, Asia has the largest range of life Expectancy of population.
+Australia has the smallest range of life expectancy from 1952 - 2007 and the smallest continent population, Asia has the largest range of life Expectancy.
+It seems the population size does corelate with life expectancies, except in Africa.
+One possible reason could be due to lower GDP per Capita, therefore has a poorer nationwide health infrastucture.